 4. Dip into property equity

-Depending on the housing market, it may be difficult to take out a home equity loan or to refinance.
+Depending on the housing market, it may be difficult to take out a home equity loan or refinance.
 If it makes sense for your situation and the market climate, applying home equity funds can be a viable method for paying your tax debt.

 5. Use a credit card or bank loans

 Using credit cards or bank loans may seem like merely trading one debt for another.
-However, the interest rate on credit cards and bank loans tend to be less than IRS interest and penalties.
+However, the interest rate on credit cards and bank loans tends to be less than IRS interest and penalties.

 Don’t wait until the letters pile up

 When the IRS sends you a notice to demand federal payment, it’s time to kick it into gear.
 The IRS wants you to fully pay the debt within 10 days of the notification.
 This is doable via any of the five methods above to repay your tax liability.
 If you’re unable to use these resources or have a tax debt amount that you know you can’t pay, a tax professional can negotiate with the IRS on your behalf to reach an agreement.
-Don’t wait until your next notice letter hits the mailbox to pay IRS tax debt in full!
+Don’t wait until your next notice letter hits the mailbox to pay your IRS tax debt in full!